2026 Fees

 FAMILY CAP

-We also offer a FAMILY CAP of $530 (SPFC fee) for 3 or more full fee children.
+We also offer a FAMILY CAP for 3 or more full fee children.
 To claim the family cap, complete all of the registration details and proceed to register and pay for all your family’s players.
 Then email treasurer@stpetersfc.com.au for a refund of the balance.

 Equipment Fee